Kotlinlearncs.online LogoJava

 What’s more clear: continue versus an if statement?
 It really depends on the problem.
 If the loop body is long and complicated, it can be better to use continue at the beginning to avoid values that shouldn’t be considered by the rest of the loop.
 However, overall continue can make your code hard to read.
 So for shorter loops, it’s usually better to just put the entire loop body inside an if statement instead.

-Practice: Array Sum Even Snippet
+Solve: Array Sum Even Snippet (Practice)

 Created By: Geoffrey Challen